scm-manager/scm-manager/docs/en/user/cli/index.md

 SCM Manager provides a CLI client to directly access e.g. repositories, users and group of the SCM server inside your terminal.

 # Installation / Setup
-The CLI Client is available for different operating systems and architecture on the official website for [download](https://scm-manager.org/cli/).
+The CLI Client is available for different operating systems and architectures on the official website for [download](https://scm-manager.org/cli/).
 Choose the appropriate installation for you and follow the installation instructions.

 ## Log in